fortio/fortio/release/README.md

 ```
 with same TAG as before

-Check the diff/make a PR
+Check the diff and make lint, webtest, etc and PR